korcsmarosgroup/ViralLink/README.md

 These networks trace the flow of signal from intracellular viral proteins through their human binding proteins and downstream signalling pathways, ending with transcription factors regulating genes differentially expressed upon viral exposure.
 In this way, the workflow provides a mechanistic insight from previously identified knowledge of virally infected cells.
 By default, the workflow is set up to analyse the intracellular effects of SARS-CoV-2, requiring only transcriptomics counts data as input from the user: thus encouraging and enabling rapid multidisciplinary research.
 However, the wide ranging applicability and modularity of the workflow facilitates customisation of viral context, *a priori* interactions and analysis methods.

-ViralLink is currently available as a series of R and Python scripts which can be run seperately from the command line - to enable flexibility - or through a Bash wrapper script created for easy accessibility.
+ViralLink is currently available as a series of R and Python scripts which can be run seperately from the command line - to enable flexibility - or through a Python wrapper script created for easy accessibility.

 More detailed information about ViralLink is available in the following paper:

-> Treveil A., Bohar B., Sudhakar P. et al. [ViralLink: An integrated workflow to investigate the effect of SARS-CoV-2 on intracellular signalling and regualtory pathways] (link) _BioRxiv_ (2020)
+> Treveil A., Bohar B., Sudhakar P. et al. [ViralLink: An integrated workflow to investigate the effect of SARS-CoV-2 on intracellular signalling and regualtory pathways] _BioRxiv_ (2020)

 <img src="virallink_overview.png" align="center" width="500">